What is Zyban?

 Zyban side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Zyban: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction to Zyban: (hives, itching, fever, swollen glands, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

 Call your doctor at once if you have: